MAFT-Foundation/.github/README.md

 You can learn more about us on maftfoundation.com

 # Tech at MAFT
 We aim to share knowledge, data and participate in open source projects.
-Check longevitech.io
+Current public projects include longevitech.io
+If you have a longevity related project feel free to reach out: contact@maftfoundation.org